AI Agent Workspace - Memory and Context for AI Agents | Context Link

 How does this give AI agents persistent memory?

-Memories are AI-owned living documents saved under any /slash route, for example, /research-notes, /customer-profile, or /roadmap.
+Memories are canonical documents AI saves under any /slash route, for example, /research-notes, /customer-profile, or /roadmap.
 An agent can save its output at the end of a run by asking to "save this to /route-name", then a future run can fetch and update that file.
 Memories live alongside your synced sources but stay separate, so agents can iterate on their own files without touching your originals.

 Can multiple agents share the same workspace?